Why This Pistol Brace Ruling is So Huge

 What was the significance of the 'Mock v.
 Garland' pistol brace ruling?

-The ATF's own regulatory analysis estimated that between 3 to 7 million braced pistols were in circulation, with a median estimate of 5 million.
-This substantial number was a key factor in the court's determination of common use.
+The ATF's own regulatory analysis estimated that between 3 to 7 million braced pistols were in circulation.
+The median estimate provided was approximately 5 million, which was a key factor in establishing their 'common use'.

 Related News